This article contains compensated links; please read my disclaimer for more information.

 GET YOUR MAP WITH ALL THE ACTIVITIES IN THIS POST HERE

 Ekeberg Sculpture Park – is located on Ekeberg hill with beautiful views of Oslofjord, the city, and Holmenkollen.
 It is situated next to Ekeberg Restaurant, and you can reach it by tram or car.
 It takes 10 min to get to Ekeberg depending on the traffic.
-The Park is located in the wooded area, which will give you excellent shadow during the summer heat.
+The Park is located in the wooded area, which will give you excellent shadow during the summer heat (if there is one).
 Ekeberg park is open every day all year and has free admission.
 You can also book private guided tour.

 You have to goof around with sculptures like this one 🙂 The park is worth a visit – most statues are cool, surroundings are beautiful, and views are fantastic.